hemantsingh443/allchat/LATEX_SUPPORT.md

 ## Technical Details

-The LaTeX support is implemented using:
+The LaTeX support is implemented using a standard and robust markdown processing pipeline:
-- **react-katex**: React components for KaTeX
+- **react-markdown**: A powerful React component for rendering markdown.
+- **remark-math**: A remark plugin to support math syntax.
+- **rehype-katex**: A rehype plugin to render math using KaTeX.
-- **KaTeX**: Fast math typesetting library
+- **KaTeX**: The underlying fast math typesetting library.
-- Custom markdown parser integration
-- CSS styling for light/dark themes
+- Custom CSS styling for light/dark themes.

 ## Testing